sQVe/talk-regexp/README.md

 ## Common pitfalls

-How does a Person go to the room?

 These are some common pitfalls when using RegExp with JavaScript:

 - Exec is faster than match when using a RegExp without the global flag.